Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 Natural light sources

-Maximising natural light sources not only brightens up the space but also helps improve mood and sleep patterns for those with dementia.
+Maximising natural light sources not only brightens up the space but also helps improve mood and for those with dementia.

 Sunlight benefits include boosting vitamin D levels and regulating circadian rhythms, which are essential to maintaining physical and mental well-being.